sevenTMers/awesome-mendelian-randomisation/README.md

 * The gene variant only changes that biomarker
 * The effect of the variant on the disease is only through the vehicle of that biomarker

+# Resources

+[BenevolentAi Funds Doctorate](https://www.ucl.ac.uk/aihealth-cdt/combining-mendelian-randomisation-and-machine-learning-drug-target-validation-complex-disease) for 'Combining Mendelian randomisation and machine learning for drug target validation in complex disease' and attempted to answer three questions
+1. Can machine learning and advanced data science be used to optimise the construction of genetic instruments for use in MR for drug target validation?
+2. Can machine learning methods optimise the application of MR to drug target validation by detecting and accounting for genetic pleiotropy?
+3. Can a combination of machine learning and MR methods be used to prioritise drug targets and elaborate the molecular and physiological pathways involved in the efficacy and safety of a drug target?
+  * These questions will be addressed using large volumes of summary statistics from published genome-wide association studies (GWAS) and individual level data from population studies (e.g. UK Biobank).

 # References

 (2020) [Genetic drug target validation using Mendelian randomisation](https://www.nature.com/articles/s41467-020-16969-0)